Neuronal migration disorder: Symptoms and signs

-Symptoms vary according to the abnormality, but often feature poor muscle tone and motor function, seizures, developmental delays, mental retardation, failure to grow and thrive, difficulties with feeding, swelling in the extremities, and a smaller than normal head.
+Symptoms vary according to the abnormality, but often feature poor muscle tone and motor function, seizures, developmental delays, intellectual disabilities, failure to grow and thrive, difficulties with feeding, swelling in the extremities, and a smaller than normal head.
 Most infants with an NMD appear normal, but some disorders have characteristic facial or skull features that can be recognized by a neurologist.

 Cause

 In the developing brain, neural stem cells must migrate from the areas where they are born to the areas where they will settle into their proper neural circuits.
 Neuronal migration, which occurs as early as the second month of gestation, is controlled by a complex assortment of chemical guides and signals.
 When these signals are absent or incorrect, neurons do not end up where they belong.
 This can result in structurally abnormal or missing areas of the brain in the cerebral hemispheres, cerebellum, brainstem, or hippocampus.

 Several genetic abnormalities in children with NMDs have been identified.
 Defects in genes that are involved in neuronal migration have been associated with NMDs, but the role they play in the development of these disorders is not yet well understood.

 A study in Sweden investigated the impact of environmental factors on NMDs.
 The study indicated that there might be an impact of low or subnormal maternal BMI before and during pregnancy, maternal infection, such as rubella, and maternal smoking on fetal brain development, including neuronal migration.
 The roles of maternal BMI and congenital infections should be tested in future analytical studies.

 NMDs occur in the instance that 1) neuroblasts do not migrate from all of the ventricles or migrate only part of the way, 2) only some of the neuroblasts reach the cortical layer, 3) neuroblasts overshoot the appropriate cortical layer and protrude into the subarachnoid space, or 4) the late stage organization of the neuronal layer in the cortex is disrupted.
 Abnormal migration ultimately results in abnormal gyral formation.